Fact Sheets And Publications

 Soil Management Options Based on the Phosphorus Site Index

-Introduction and Purpose
+Introduction

-Minimizing nonpoint source pollution of surface waters by P from agricultural cropland requires management practices that control both the supply and transport of soil P. The basic objective of environmentally sound P management is to maintain soil P fertility levels in a range that is optimum, but not excessive, for crop growth while reducing the loss of particulate and soluble P by processes such as erosion, runoff, or drainage.
+Minimizing nonpoint source pollution of surface waters by phosphorus (P) from agricultural cropland requires management practices that control both the supply and transport of soil P. The basic objective of environmentally sound P management is to maintain soil P fertility levels in a range that is optimum, but not excessive, for crop growth while reducing the loss of particulate and soluble P by processes such as erosion, runoff, or drainage.
 Determination of the P Site Index for soils near to sensitive surface waters is the first step in this strategy because this prioritizes the efforts needed to reduce P losses.
-Once this has been done, the P Site Index rating for a site should be used to determine the BMPs needed at the site to reduce the risk of P loss to waters.
+Once this has been done, the P Site Index rating for a site should be used to determine the best management practices (BMPs) needed at the site to reduce the risk of P loss to waters.
 Some general recommendations are presented in this publication; however, P management is very site-specific and requires a well-planned, coordinated effort between farmers, extension agronomists, and soil conservation specialists.

 Phosphorus Site Index Rating < 50 (Low)